msveshnikov/cyberia/docs/business_analysis.md

 -   Cross-platform accessibility through browser-based gameplay.
 -   Potential for a strong community-driven ecosystem with user-generated content and collaborative features.
--   Integration of cutting-edge technologies like WebGL and AI-generated content.

 3. Risks and challenges: